Fluffy9/HarbergerTaxUI/custom/README.md

 ## Instructions
-1. Copy the custom folder from here into the root directory (same level as the Dockerfile)
+1. Copy the assets inside the folder from ./src/assets/custom into this directory

 2. Make any changes you want to this copied custom folder to see them reflected on the website